MadBrozzeR/queue/README.md

 ## Queue instance

 Queue instance is an entry point and communicate interface for external processes.
-Constructor doesn't accept any arguments.
+Constructor doesn't accept any argument.

 ```
 const queue = new Queue();